tom-seddon/beeb-fstest/README.md

 * OSFILE A=2/3/4 can modify the current directory if directed to change attributes of files in another directory - suspect this is an ADFS bug - haven't looked into this in any detail yet
+* OSGBPB directory name retrieval returns a name padded with spaces

 ## BeebLink